roninbar/ip-tcp-http/README.md

         end
         %% link1 <--> medium((Physical Medium)) <--> link2
     ```
--   _Sockets_ (originally called _"Berkley sockets"_) are OS objects that can be used by application code to communicate with local (via loopback) or remote processes using the Internet Protocol suite.
--   In other words, sockets are an _application programming interface_ (API) between the application and the transport layer.
--   You can think of a socket as a physical socket in the wall of the bubble that represents the process.
 -   Generally speaking, two sockets on the same computer cannot be bound to the same port number.
 Attempting to bind to an already bound port results in a fatal error, usually terminating the process.
 -   The OS uses the receiving port in the transport header to determine which socket should receive the packet.
--   Servers listen for client connections on _well known port numbers_.
+-   The client asks the OS to assign to its socket an _ephemeral_ (temporary) port in the range 49152-65535.
+-   The server binds to a _well-known_ port number.
 For example:

     | Service              | Protocol | Default Port |
     | -------------------- | -------- | ------------ |